ErlingSigurdson/SegMap595/README.md

-# SegMap595
+# Overview

 SegMap595 is a single-class embdedded-oriented Arduino-friendly C++ library for mapping the outputs of a 74HC595 IC to the segments of a 7-segment display.

 ## Concept

-Usually outputting characters to a 7-segment display is done by forming all corresponding bytes (sometimes called "bit masks") in advance and hardcoding them.
-This library simplifies the job and lets your microcontroller do the whole job in one run based on a single parameter: the map string.
+Usually outputting characters to a 7-segment display involves forming all corresponding bytes (sometimes called "bit masks") in advance and hardcoding them.
+This library automates the task and lets your microcontroller do the whole job in one run based on a single parameter: the map string.

 ## Map string

-The map string is a C-style (null-terminated) string that must reflect the actual order of connections made between parallel outputs of your 74HC595 and segment control pins of your 7-segment display.
+The map string is a C-style (null-terminated) string that must reflect the actual (physical) order of connections made between parallel outputs of your 74HC595 and segment control pins of your 7-segment display.

 The map string must consist of exactly 8 ASCII characters: @, A, B, C, D, E, F and G. Every character corresponds to a single segment (@ stands for a dot).
 The first (leftmost) character in the map string